cancerit/dockstore-cgpmap/README.md

 The `examples/` tree contains test json files populated with data that can be used to verify the tool.
 More details can be found [here](examples/README.md).

-The `expected/` tree contains the expected output for each tool.
-More details can be found [here](expected/README.md).

 ## Development environment

 This project uses git pre-commit hooks.
 Please enable them to prevent inappropriate large files